lbechberger/ML4NLP/doku_in_progress.md

 ??
 Schreiben, wieso nur fünf

+??
+Include classification (0 or 1)
+??
+Where does summed wordvec point?

 ### Scores of classifiers (Dimensionality reduction???)

 As suggested in the seminar, we used different classifiers with their default settings to work with our selected features.
 The classifiers with the highest scores (kohen's cappa) are then investigated closer, so we tried to narrow down the best hyperparameters for those classifiers.

 According to mutual_inf_classif the three most important features are the ones with index 25, 1, 21 (starting with the best).
 These are firstly the highest tf-idf matching, secondly the highest cosine similarity of the summed word2vec-embedding of words weighed by tf-idf score and thirdly the highest cosine similarity of word2vec-embeddings of summed and unweighed words of the ten highest words of the article according to their tf-idf scores.
 When fed to the different classifiers with their default parameters, it's enough to use the one most important feature according to its mutual_inf_classif to reach the scores the classifiers reached when using all features.
 Moreover, some of the scores reached when using all features are even improved, but not improving the scores of the best-performing classifiers.

 -- Johannes